haeric/requestq/README.md

 ### new RequestQueue(options)
 Makes a new RequestQueue.
 Options can be:
 * retries: number of times a GET request will be retried on errors.
 (Default: 3)
+  * Only GET requests are retried, as retrying POST can create duplicate objects or unwanted effects.
 * concurrency: number of concurrent requests the queue can have in-flight (Default: 6)

 ### RequestQueue.request(method, url, options)